Fenchel-Young Variational Learning: BACKGROUND

-In a previously unrelated line of research, \citet{Blondel2020} propose \textit{Fenchel-Young} (FY) losses as a generalization of the ubiquitous cross-entropy loss that can be seen as \textit{mixed space} variants of Bregman divergences \citep{amari2011geometry}, \citep[\S3.2]{Blondel2020}.
-FY losses have been used for supervised classification problems, but not in any kind of (generalized) Bayesian contexts, such as VI or latent variable models.
+In a previously seemingly unrelated line of research, \citet{Blondel2020} propose Fenchel-Young (FY) losses, which generalize the ubiquitous cross-entropy loss, and can be seen as \textit{mixed space} Bregman divergences (see also \citep{amari2010information, amari2011geometry}).
+FY losses have been used for supervised problems, but not in any kind of Bayesian contexts like VI or latent variable models.
+Here we use FY expressions in a fundamentally different way since we do not use them to evaluate discrepancy between the score of some distribution and data.
 Our notation below treats both discrete and continuous domains in a unified way.